 As a live band, Ministry have always been an absolute beast.
 Crushing industrial riffs and tighter-than-Dad-on-holiday drums clash with Al Jourgensen’s effect-heavy vocals; violent images flash on screen and everybody usually leaves with severe neck injuries.
-Seeing as their unmissable show is currently rolling through the UK, here’s every Ministry album ranked from the dregs of their career to their blinding, brutal best.
+From their synthpop dalliances in the early days to their ascension into industrial metal legends and latter-day political aggravations, here’s every Ministry album ranked from the dregs of their career to their blinding, brutal best.

 So this and Twitch (it’s up next, promise) aren’t really Ministry albums.
 Sure, they’re branded with the Ministry name and they are Jourgensen’s creations, but these records – especially With Sympathy – are creatively shrivelled prunes compared to the rest of Ministry’s discography.
 Al’s fake British accent and the slightly funky, synthpop tones peppering singles like Revenge and I Wanted To Tell Her are fine, but it’s completely disassociated with the Ministry we know and love.
 Uncle Al had a shitty time making it, but his one good memory remains with a former Beatle; Paul McCartney was recording next door, so the two ended up playing Asteroids.
 Still doesn’t make With Sympathy any better, mind.